Rupieeroo/expensify-app/README.md

 # Expensify App
 This app for managing expenses in the browser is being written in React.js.
-Utelizing Babel, React-Router, SCSS and other tools I will be adding as they become relevent.
+Utilising Babel, React-Router, SCSS and other tools I will be adding as they become relevant.

 As this project progresses I will update this README.